flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/tutorial_polished.md

 ---

 ### 4. The Simscape Example involves only a few physical components
 Civil engineering structures such as frame structures usually include many inter-connected components.
-Constructing such a system in Simulink — which uses the floating frame of reference formulation — requires more effort than traditional civil engineering software.
+Building such a system in Simulink — which uses the floating frame of reference formulation — requires more effort than traditional civil engineering software.

 _The second example in this tutorial provides a reference case._